garwin00/portfolio_new/README.md

 https://garwin00.github.io/portfolio_new/

 TO DO:
-- Case Study Layout?
+- Case Study Content (maybe look at new layout?)
-- Take pictures of TT Sketches - need better light
-- fix CV link
+- CV